General exclusions when it comes to surfing cover

 A comprehensive policy should include emergency evacuation and repatriation.
 If you are injured in a surfing accident on a remote island and the nearest hospital is only accessible by emergency airlift, then your insurance would cover the cost.

-Johnny was enjoying the final week of his Indonesian trip surfing off a remote island until on one early morning surf, he became the victim of a hard wipeout.
+Johnny was enjoying the final week of his Indonesian trip surfing off a remote island until on an early morning surf, he became the victim of a hard wipeout.
 The sheer force of the wave dragged Johnny down to a nasty set of coral reefs, cutting his foot wide open.
 Unable to walk and in need of immediate medical attention, Johnny required a helicopter evacuation as there were no hospitals on the island.
 Johnny's only alternative was to wait for the next scheduled boat to take him back to the main island of Samba, which would not be until the next morning.
-Luckily, Johnny had secured a travel insurance policy with cover for surfing before he had left which happily paid for the helicopter evacuation upfront.
+Luckily, Johnny had secured a travel insurance policy with cover for surfing before he had left which paid for the helicopter evacuation upfront.
 This allowed Johnny to receive medical attention as soon as possible, avoid an infection and unnecessary financial heartaches.

 As mentioned before, there are hazards associated with renting a board as well.
 A rented board may not be as easy to handle as your own board and you could injure yourself using it.
 It may also not be as well made and if it breaks, you could end up having to pay for it.

-A comprehensive travel insurance policy like one from Go Insurance will offer hired surf equipment theft, breakage and loss cover as part of their "Watersports" option.
+A comprehensive travel insurance policy like one from Go Insurance will offer hired surf equipment theft, breakage and loss cover as part of its "watersports" option.
 This will cover damage to a rented board, but you will need to have appropriate documentation to support your claim.
 This would include the rental contract or receipt and evidence of how much you paid the hirer for repairs.
 If the rented board was stolen, you will also need to obtain a police report within 24 hours of the theft.

-As with most luggage items, if your surfboard is damaged or lost while in the care of the airline, they will usually pay for damages, providing you report the incident as soon as possible.
+As with most luggage items, if your surfboard is damaged or lost while in the care of the airline, it will usually pay for damages, providing you report the incident as soon as possible.
 The amount of compensation will depend on the carrier, so if your surfboard is expensive, you would be wise to have travel insurance as well.
 In such circumstances, your insurer would pay you the difference between what the carrier reimburses you and what the board is insured for.

-The best way to ensure your board is not damaged in transit is to buy a good quality board bag and wrap your board securely in bubble wrap, protecting the nose and tail and removing the fins if possible.
+The best way to ensure your board is not damaged in transit is to buy a good-quality board bag and wrap your board securely in bubble wrap, protecting the nose and tail and removing the fins if possible.

 If you’re planning a surfing holiday and don’t yet have a destination in mind, the following are some top surfing spots around the world: